Skip to content

 By implementation

-XPath and JSON ccrapers
+XPath and JSON scrapers

 This is the most common type of scrapers, which use either XPath parser to pin-point the information and retrieve them, or send out JSON requests to get the information. xpathScraper and jsonScraper can be mixed in the same .yml file.